NeelRoshania/celery_template/README.md

 # celery-template
-A template to manage workflows using a distributed task queue system
+A template to manage workflows using a distributed task queue system with a postgresql database.

 Features
 - TBD